 “If it helps them, it makes me feel better knowing that they’re not going to go through the same stuff that I went through, or worse,” he says.
 “That’s what keeps me going.”

-Despite the trials he has faced, he appreciates that his experience can have a positive impact on his fellowmen.
+Despite the trials he has faced, he appreciates that his experience can have a positive impact on others.

 “With the college students though, even if they don’t understand what [meningitis] is, they see the side effects of what the disease does, so then most of them will go out and probably look it up and people will learn more about it if they want to,” he says.
 “I think them seeing us and how we look and how we get around is what helps them out a lot more, too.